Kevin Pietersen makes an entrance

 Birth of Bob Appleyard, the Yorkshire and England offspinner whose career was dogged by poor health.
 As a result he only played nine Tests, but England won seven of them, and Appleyard snared 31 wickets at an average of only 17.
 He was like Derek Underwood: quickish, flat, and devastating on damp wickets.
 Appleyard did not make his first-class debut until he was 27, and had to retire at 34 because of sickness, but managed to take almost as many wickets (708) as he made runs (776).

-The end of cricket's highest innings.
 At a house match at Clifton College, 13-year-old Arthur Collins carried his bat for 628, an innings that spanned five days and contained one six, four fives, 31 fours, 33 threes, 146 twos and 87 singles.
-The feat made national headlines and the schoolboy became a reluctant celebrity.
+The feat, the highest cricket innings for more than a century before Mumbai teenager Pranav Dhanawade made 1009 not out in 2016, made national headlines and the schoolboy became a reluctant celebrity.
 Collins wasn't quite finished.
 As his weary opponents contemplated replying to a score of 836, Collins wreaked havoc with the ball, taking 7 for 33 and then 4 for 30 when they followed on.

 1914 Derrick Robins (England)